 There is a nice project called MacPorts which makes installing lot’s of open source apps quite easy by providing a BSD-like ports system.
 Of course, this means compiling every application from source which might take some time…

 There is one other applications which I like to run on every OS: Mp3tag.
 It’s the best “ID3 tag/Ogg comment/FLAC metatag/whatever”-editor I’ve found.
 It’s a Windows app though, but runs nicely with Linux using wine.
-Thanks to it’s Unix roots, there are ports of wine for MacOSX, too, kindly provided by Mike Kronenberg.
+There are ports of wine for MacOSX, too, kindly provided by Mike Kronenberg.

 The first time I wanted to burn a CD iso I had to ask Google to find out, how it works on McaOSX: coming from Windows/Linux I’d fire up my favorite burning application and on I go.
 But who would guess you need to start the “Disk Utility” to burn isos?